 So despite its small size, Åndalsnes boasts a wide range of attractions and activities that cater to travellers of all types, from thrill-seekers to tranquility-seekers.
 Here are some of the best things to do in Åndalsnes.

-Ride the cable car
+Ride the Cable Car

 As you ascend in the cable car, you'll be presented with panoramic views of the surrounding mountains, the town below, and the mesmerising fjord.
-Once you reach the top, a modern mountain lodge awaits, offering food and beverages to enjoy with the spectacular panorama.
+But that pales in comparison to what you'll see from the top.

-Ride the Rauma railway
+Ride the Rauma Railway

 For those who prefer an even more leisurely adventure, the Rauma Railway offers a relaxed yet joyful experience.